mrisher/webxr-reference/glossary.md

   <dt>orientation-only tracking</dt>
   <dd>A type of tracking in which the device does not respond to head translation because the source material is intended to be viewed from a single vantage point. </dd>

+  <dt>presesentation frame</dt>
+  <dd>A single frame of animation in AR or VR.
+There are 60 presentation frames per second in AR and VR.</dd>

   <dt>pose</dt>
   <dd>The position and orientation of a device in 3D space.
-A pose is always a matrix in the form of a Float32Array whose values are relative to the current coordinate system.</dd>
+A pose is always a matrix in the form of a Float32Array whose values are relative to the current coordinate system.
+The WebXR API supports two types of poses: device poses and input poses.</dd>

   <dt>pose matrix</dt>
-  <dd>A transform that describes the position and orientation of the viewer's head that roughly correlates with the center point between the viewer's eyes.</dd>
+  <dd>A a 4 by 4 matrix stored in a Float32Array in column major order that defines the orientation and position of a device in 3D space.</dd>

   <dt>room scale</dt>
   <dd>See <a href="#stage">stage</a>.</dd>